brennuck/Sprint-Challenge-React-Smurfs/Answers.md

 1. Explain the differences between `client-side routing` and `server-side routing`.

+Client-side routing loads the whole page.
+Server-side routing refreshes at every request but only gives the data needed.

-1. What does HTTP stand for?
+2. What does HTTP stand for?

+Hyper Text Text Protocol

-1. What does CRUD stand for?
+3. What does CRUD stand for?

+Create Read Update Delete

-1. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Post Get Put Delete

-1. Mention three tools we can use to make AJAX requests
+5. Mention three tools we can use to make AJAX requests

+.get() .then() .catch()